angeloanan/ha-tkpd-tracker/README.md

 Contributions are welcome, though not expected and not guaranteed to be merged; this is a personal project after all.

 Feel free to fork and adapt this project to your needs.

+[^1]: Realistically, the price of these items are gouged beforehand
+[^2]: On the time I'm writing this, you can only get notifications if an item is back on stock.
+Such notification is not separated with other marketing / promotions related notification